alfredbaudisch/Godot-Mono-Build-Toggler/README.md

 ### Installation:

+1. Clone or download the repository
-1. Move the `Mono-Build-Toggler` folder to the `addons` folder within your project directory (`res://addons/Mono-Build-Toggler`)
+2. Move the `Mono-Build-Toggler` folder to the `addons` folder within your project directory (`res://addons/Mono-Build-Toggler`)
-2. Enable the plugin from the `plugins` tab of the Godot editor project settings
+3. Enable the plugin from the `plugins` tab of the Godot editor project settings